THE BIRTH CONTROL SPONGE

 To use the sponge, simply wash your hands and dampen the sponge with tap water.
 This is an important step, because it starts the release of the spermicide.
 Now, with the dimple facing up, fold the sponge in half and place it as far as it will go, until it covers your cervix.
 Check the edges to make sure it's fitted properly, and you're good to go.
 After sex, leave it in for at least six hours, and then simply pull on the strap to remove it and throw it away.
-It is important to remove the sponge within 30 hours, as in some cases it can raise the risk of toxic shock syndrome.
+It is important to remove the sponge within 30 hours after insertion, as in some cases it can raise the risk of toxic shock syndrome.

 HOW IT MEASURES UP

 WHAT YOU NEED TO KNOW

 The overall rate at which the sponge is effective with typical use in people who have never given birth.1